 Carpet and Upholstery

 The best defense against spilled milk is being prompt.
 If milk is spilled on carpet or upholstery, you need to act quickly.
 If the upholstery is vintage or silk, consult a professional before trying to clean on your own.

 Whether on furniture or the carpet, the first step is to use a spoon to scoop up as much liquid as possible.
 Start at the outside of the spill and work toward the center to prevent spreading.
 Finish by blotting with white paper towels to absorb as much liquid as possible.

 Next, mix one tablespoon of liquid dishwashing soap with two cups of warm water.
 Using a clean cloth or sponge dipped in the mixture, saturate the stain working from the outside edges toward the center.
 Keep moving to a clean area of the cloth as the stain is transferred to the cloth.
 Work slowly and methodically.

 When no more stain is being transferred to the cloth, take a clean cloth and dip it in plain water to rinse the area.
 Rinsing is very important because the soap solution can actually attract soil.
 Blot with a dry cloth and allow to air dry away from direct heat.
 Then vacuum to lift the fibers.

-If the stain did not come out, mix a solution of the oxygen bleach and cool water (follow package directions for amount of product to use).
+If the stain did not come out, mix a solution of the oxygen bleach and cool water (follow package directions for the amount of product to use).
 Saturate the stained area with the solution and allow it to remain on the stain for at least 30 minutes.
 Then blot up the solution and "rinse" with plain water by sponging the area.
 Finally, continue blotting with a clean dry cloth until all the moisture is gone.
 Allow to air dry away from direct heat.